wandb/docs/content/guides/integrations/torchtune.md

 ### Logged Metrics

-Each recipe has its own training loop, so check each individual recipe to see what metrics are logged.
-The default metrics logged are:
+Each recipe has its own training loop.
+Check each individual recipe to see its logged metrics, which include these by default:

 | Metric | Description |
 | --- | --- |